Systems Librarianship

 A small part of this book will draw from my course on Linux Systems Administration, which I teach in the fall semesters.

 This book is not a comprehensive introduction to systems librarianship.
 For example, this book does not cover software coding nor managerial duties, like issuing requests for proposals for software products, or budgeting.
-It is designed as an entry level course in the technical aspects of systems librarianship, and it is meant to go hand-in-hand with other courses taught in our program.
+It is designed as an entry level course in the technical aspects of systems librarianship and is meant to go hand-in-hand with other courses taught in our program.
 That includes my course on electronic resource management but also other courses that my colleagues teach.

 The content in this book is open access and licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 license.
 Feel free to fork it on GitHub and modify it for your own needs.